ramaboo/jquery.simpleForm/README.md

 $('#form_id').simpleForm({ /* Options */ });
 ```

 That's it!
-It should now work like a normal form including error messages, inline errors, and after save redirection all though Ajax!
+It should now work like a normal form including error messages, inline errors, and after save redirection.
+All though Ajax!

 ## Requirements